Prerequisites for installing Configuration Manager sites

 - The configuration of the active source hierarchy

 This configuration is necessary because Configuration Manager migrates data from the top-level site of the hierarchy.
-When you expand a stand-alone primary site, the configurations for migration don't transfer to the central administration site.
+When you expand a stand-alone primary site, the configurations for migration don't transfer to the CAS.

-After you expand the stand-alone primary site, if you reconfigure migration at the primary site, the central administration site performs the migration operations.
+After you expand the stand-alone primary site, if you reconfigure migration at the primary site, the CAS runs the migration jobs.

 For more information about how to configure migration, see Configure source hierarchies and source sites for migration.